Ultimate Guide to US Sales Tax

 How do I register for a sales tax permit? | Go to Registrations |

-How do I charge every customer the right amount of sales tax, every time? | Go to Charging Sales Tax |
+How do I charge every customer the correct sales tax amount every time? | Go to Charging Sales Tax |

 Is what I sell subject to sales tax? | Go to Product Taxability |

-How do I remit this sales tax I collect to the state? | Go to File and Pay Sales Tax |
+How do I remit the sales tax I collected to the state? | Go to File and Pay Sales Tax |

-I want to use a resale certificate to buy products tax free for resale.
+I want to use a resale certificate to buy products tax-free for resale.
 How does that work? | Go to Resale Certificates |

 I’m not even in the US.
 Do I need to collect sales tax? | Go to International Sellers |